Jean de Forcade de Biaix: Life in Prussia

 Frederick William I had implanted numerous Huguenot colonies in Lithuania, but refused to provide them with the requested French-speaking pastors, instead placing them under the Consistorium of the German Reformed Church and ensuring that they received pastors who were perfectly bilingual French-German.

-On 9 March 1719, the King founded a new quorum named the Grand Directoire aka Conseil françois (sic) in Berlin under the presidency of General von Forcade, [wrong reference] which would have the responsibility of representing the best interests of the Huguenot colonies.
+On 9 March 1719, the King founded a new quorum named the Grand Directoire a.k.a.
+Conseil françois (sic) in Berlin under the presidency of General von Forcade, [wrong reference] which would have the responsibility of representing the best interests of the Huguenot colonies.
 This would entail filling vacant positions, distributing aid to the needy, and supporting commerce and manufacturing.
 In addition to appointing General von Forcade as president, he appointed members of the Huguenot colony from the ranks of the military and the civil service, his Royal Court, the Council of Commerce, as well as two pastors.
 This new deliberative assembly represented therewith all affairs and matters of the Huguenot colonies in the kingdom.

 On 29 February 1720, with General von Forcade at the head of all Huguenot affairs in the kingdom, to the benefit of all Huguenot refugees, Frederick William I renewed the edicts and declarations, privileges, liberties, and advantages enacted by his predecessors, and determined that all Frenchmen who left their fatherland for religious reasons would benefit from the advantages of the Naturalization Edict of 13 May 1709 and other advantages granted earlier, in particular the 15-year exemption from all charges and taxes (with the exception of excise), and decreed that all Huguenots would fall under the jurisdiction of French courts established in the kingdom.